What We Offer

 About Meditation Instruction

 Meditation instruction is available to anyone, free of charge.
-We offer introductory instruction to newcomers and follow-up instruction to other practitioners on the first and third Tuesday of the month at our “Learn to Meditate” Open House; and at other times by appointment.
+We offer introductory instruction to newcomers and follow-up instruction to other practitioners on Tuesday evenings; and at other times by appointment.

 Not just for “new” meditators, instruction is also recommended as part of our ongoing practice.
 For anyone already practicing who would like to talk about their individual practice, any of our three Meditation Instructors (Debbie Godden, Debbie McGee and Moyra Buchan) are available to meet with you privately and, if you wish, be your on-going meditation instructor.